smedrec/smart-logs/packages/audit-client/README.md

 3.  **Pull Requests**:
     - Fork the repository and create a new branch for your feature or bug fix.
     - Ensure your code adheres to the existing coding style and linting rules (`npm run check:lint`).
-    - Write tests for any new functionality or bug fixes (`npm test --prefix packages/app-client` or equivalent for your setup).
+    - Write tests for any new functionality or bug fixes (`pnpm test --prefix packages/app-client` or equivalent for your setup).
     - Ensure all tests pass.
     - Submit a pull request with a clear description of your changes.